Why Cybersecurity Governance Matters to Your Organization

-Businesses that invest in new technologies such as automating processes, facilitating remote work, and generally streamlining operations stand to benefit greatly.
+Businesses that invest in new technologies to automate processes, facilitate remote work, and generally streamline operations stand to benefit greatly.
 However, integrating new technologies, especially those with advanced features, can significantly increase the complexity of their systems.

 What Is Cybersecurity Governance?

 While your system complexity increases, your IT budget isn’t necessarily keeping pace.
-It would be best to have competent, knowledgeable people to secure your business-critical applications and data.
+Having competent, knowledgeable people secure your business-critical applications and data would be best.

 But when a complex system is continually growing and evolving, it’s easy for various aspects to go overlooked.